dph01/dph01.ruhoh.com/posts/2012-07-21-diy-lift-crud-an-alternative-to-crudify.md

 Since eventRV has not been initialised, eventRV initialises itself with a new Event instance.
 The Event instance is the result of calling Event.create which is the default function specified when eventRV is declared.

-If create is called on a PUT request, which would occur on a form reload after validation has failed, eventRV.is returns the event that was previously set by the SHtml.hidden function at line (3).
+If create is called on a POST request, which would occur on a form reload after validation has failed, eventRV.is returns the event that was previously set by the SHtml.hidden function at line (3).

 SHtml.hidden inserts a hidden input field into the HTML page and registers an associated server-side function <code>() => eventRV(event)</code> that Lift will call when the form is submitted.
-This function sets the eventRV in the subsequent PUT request to contain the event instance that was used used in the current request.
+This function sets the eventRV in the subsequent POST request to contain the event instance that was used used in the current request.

 For more information on the pattern used here to pass an instance from one page request to another